Royal Caribbean Group: Royal Caribbean International

-Royal Caribbean International (RCI), formerly Royal Caribbean Cruise Line (RCCL), is a cruise line founded in 1968 in Norway and organized as a wholly owned subsidiary of Royal Caribbean Group since 1997.
+Royal Caribbean International (RCI) is a cruise line founded in 1969 in Norway.
+It reorganized as a wholly owned subsidiary in 1997 and was renamed to Royal Caribbean Group in 2020.

 Based in Miami, Florida, it is the largest cruise line by revenue and second largest by passenger counts.
 As of 2025, Royal Caribbean International controlled 27.0% of the worldwide cruise market by passengers and 24.8% by revenue.

-As of August 2025, the line operates 29 ships; three additional ships are on order and two ships are planned but do not have a launch date.